 Leash training your puppy doesn't have to be a battle!
-This practical guide will help stop the pulling, biting and misbehaving... and have your pup walking nicely on his leash in no time.
+This practical guide will help stop the pulling, biting and misbehaving... and have your pup walking nicely on his leash.
+Whew!

-Depending on how old your puppy is, and how much you've done in terms of leash training already, you might have a puppy who's still resisting all your efforts to get him to walk nicely, and is misbehaving in a number of ways.
+Depending on how old your puppy is, and how much you've done in terms of leash work already, you might have a puppy who's still resisting all your efforts to get him to walk nicely, and is misbehaving in a number of ways.

-If you're at this point, then this page will get you back on track.... or on the road, sidewalk, path, beach or wherever it is you want to walk your puppy :)
+If so, then this page will get you back on track.... or on the road, sidewalk, path, beach or wherever it is you want to walk your puppy :)

 You may not have really thought about this, but before you can start leash walking lessons your puppy needs to be comfortable wearing his collar... and then his collar and leash together.